FREE CARFAX Odometer Fraud Check

 You might be surprised to learn that the process is fairly easy, especially for anyone with access to certain online tools.

 The Financial Cost to the BuyerBefore we look at how best to combat odometer rollback fraud, we will examine the financial damages incurred by the unsuspecting buyer.
 All things being equal, a higher mileage vehicle typically commands a lower price on the used market, and once the true odometer reading becomes known your car’s value is reduced.
+How much is your car worth?
+You can find out by using CARFAX Value.

 Even a small adjustment of a few thousand miles will affect values.
 However, most odometer rollback fraud incidents involve tens of thousands of miles.
 For instance, that 7-year-old sedan that shows 40,000 miles on the odometer might actually have 90,000 miles or more.Additionally, discovering a rolled-back odometer can have other repercussions.
 If you financed your vehicle, you will have to tell the finance company what the correct mileage is, and that true number could mean an increase in your interest rate.